D-Day on Omaha Beach

 The Rangers managed to take Pointe du Hoc with only limited casualities.
 Discovering that the guns were missing, a small patrol then set off cross-country to their new location, a little way inland and overlooking Utah Beach, and captured and destroyed the guns using thermite grenades.

 We drove toward Pointe du Hoc from Vierville-sur-Mer, leaving the main road to go to the cliff tops between Omaha Beach and Pointe du Hoc.

 The cliffs aren't solid rock, it's at best what climbers might refer to as choss — more like a hard aggregate of stones and soil.
 This would be dicy stuff to climb on a good day, never mind when you have to deal with a bunch of Germans shooting down the cliff and lobbing grenades at you.

 A friendly sign now points the way to a path down to the shingled shore.
-Pointe du Hoc is visible in the distance, it's the point of land with an isolated rock in the distance in the pictures at left and below.
+Pointe du Hoc is visible in the distance, it's the point of land with an isolated rock in the distance in the following pictures.